 Plug-in Hybrid Economy Calculator

 EcologyCalculate fuel savings and CO₂ reduction from a plug-in hybrid vehicle vs a conventional car.
-Find annual savings and percentage of distance driven on electricity.
+Find annual savings and percentage on electricity.

 Annual Fuel Savings ($)